msalibian/STAT547O/Example-backfitting.md

     mean( \rhoprime( (y-a)/sigma), cc=cc) * kernel((x-x_0)/h) = 0

-By default, `cc` is chosen to achieve 95% asymptotic efficiency for linear regression models with Gaussian errors.
+By default, the tuning parameter `cc` is chosen to achieve 95% asymptotic efficiency for linear regression models with Gaussian errors.

 Our function `localM` also accepts two additional parameters (`tol` and `max.it`) to control the convergence of the weighted least squares iterations.
 The algorithm is initialized using a (kernel) weighted (“local”) L1 estimator of regression (also using a 2nd degree polynomial).
+The function is here:

 ``` r
 localM <- function(x0, x, y, sigma,